 Right-click the driver set in either the Outline view or in the Modeler, then click New > Driver.

-- 1 Drag and drop an application from the Palette into the Modeler. - or - 2 Click the check box next to the base package you want install, then click Next.
+2 Click the check box next to the base package you want install, then click Next.

 NOTE: You can only install one base package per driver.